-Rolled oats: Oats are an excellent source of thiamine, iron, dietary fibre which reduces cholesterol levels, and are a source of antioxidants believed to protect our circulatory system.
+Oats are an excellent source of thiamine, iron, dietary fibre which reduces cholesterol levels and are a source of antioxidants believed to protect our circulatory system.
 Oats also contain beta-glucan which helps control blood sugar levels, keeping you fuller for longer and stimulating the immune system to fight off bacterial infections.

-Quinoa milk: Made from the Quinoa seed, Quinoa milk (which tastes a little like weetbix) is high in protein, dietary fibre, phosphorus, magnesium, iron and calcium.
+Made from the Quinoa seed, Quinoa milk, which tastes a little like Weetbix, is high in protein, dietary fibre, phosphorus, magnesium, iron and calcium.
 It’s gluten free and great for vegans or those intolerant to lactose.

-Manuka honey: Produced by bees who feed on the Manuka tree, this honey is particularly antibacterial being able to topically treat wounds and burns on the skin.
+Produced by bees who feed on the Manuka tree, this type of honey has antibacterial properties.
+When applied topically it is helpful for treating wounds and burns.
 Honey also contains several compounds that function as antioxidants including vitamin C.

-Hearty Chicken soup with Vegetables and Pearl Barley
+Hearty Chicken Soup With Vegetables & Pearl Barley

 1 x cup celery (chopped)